 First Aid Kit vs. First Aid Station

 In a place of work, having a kit around isn’t enough, you need a station.
-Laws vary from location to location, but you should have a sign or poster that indicates the first aid station location.
+Laws vary from location to location, but you should have a symbol that indicates the first aid station location.
 In many cases, these forms can be obtained from institutions like the Workplace Safety and Insurance Board and contain various legally-required details, including information about the first aid station itself.
 Another difference between a kit and a station is that a first aid station is manned by a member of staff.
 Workers who will undertake this responsibility must be trained and have their qualifications displayed along with the kit.
 In addition, the station must be inspected regularly to ensure that supplies remain at acceptable levels, which brings us to…

 [wpsharely id=”3265″]<a href=”https://dl.dropboxusercontent.com/u/50570144/Shared%20Guides/Guide-GHS-Labeling.pdf”>Click on this link and get your Free GHS Guide</a>[/wpsharely]